JPMorgan says 'mea culpa' in $13 bln settlement with U.S

 The remaining $2 billion will be for assorted purposes, including new loans for low- and moderate-income borrowers in areas that have been hard-hit by the housing crisis and for demolition of abandoned homes.

+"Right now, the banks all are holding their breath," said James D. Cox, a law professor at Duke University who specializes in corporate and securities law.
+"They understand it means a big number for them as well."

+On a call with analysts, when asked why the Department of Justice acted first on JPMorgan, Dimon said, "You've got to ask them....It could have been somebody else.
+There was going to be a first."

-JPMorgan and government agencies led by the Justice Department reached a tentative agreement in mid-October and have been hammering out details since then.
+JPMorgan and government agencies reached a tentative agreement in mid-October and have been hammering out details since then.
 New York Attorney General Eric Schneiderman was also involved in discussions.

 JPMorgan's negotiations with the Justice Department began in earnest last spring, after Justice Department lawyers in California preliminarily concluded that the bank had violated U.S. civil laws.
 The Justice Department had looked into mortgage bonds the bank sold from 2005 through 2007, the company said in August.

 The talks went sour, and government lawyers prepared to file a lawsuit against JPMorgan in September and scheduled a news conference to announce it.
 But they canceled it at the last minute as JPMorgan reached out to government officials to discuss a settlement.
-JPMorgan Chief Executive Jamie Dimon met U.S. Attorney General Eric Holder later that month to talk about a deal on mortgage probes.
+JPMorgan's Dimon met U.S. Attorney General Eric Holder later that month to talk about a deal on mortgage probes.

 Negotiations were difficult, people involved in the matter said.
 Parties joined the talks, then dropped out.
 In recent weeks, they stopped, only to restart.
 Details of the deal were being worked out hours before it was announced on Tuesday, said one person involved.